Douglas-Cho/machine-learning/README.md

 # machine-learning
 This is an external repository of my machine learning work.

+I will focus on audit, cybersecurity and financial market related application of machine learning.

-As I have to sanitize the codes not to reveal any piece of my workplace information, you may have to revise the code further make it to run without exception.
+Just as a precaution, you may have to revise the code to make it run without errors as I sanitized the codes not to reveal any piece of my workplace specific information.
+Some part of the codes will be also environment specific such as loading data from MSSQL database.

-My work will focus audit and cybersecurity field.
+I hope this helps you see my idea.

-Thank you for reading the Readme.
+Thank you for reading.

-- Douglas (Dokeun) Cho
+Douglas (Dokeun) Cho